sergeinack3/PowerEduc/lib/google/readme_powereduc.txt

 /lib.php

-    Is a wrapper to get a Google_Client object with the default configuration that should be used throughout Moodle.
+    Is a wrapper to get a Google_Client object with the default configuration that should be used throughout PowerEduc.
 It also takes care of including the required files and updating the include_path.

     Every use of the Google PHP API should always start by requiring this file.